matthewrudy/lrug_talk/one/01_slide.md

 ## Lack of documentation and community

 !SLIDE bullets incremental
+# The Application
+* Client comes to us for a loan
+* 6 months of bank and credit card statements
+* Regression and trend analysis

+!SLIDE bullets incremental
 # 1. Database
 * I had only ever used MySQL
 * They wanted SQLserver